danijar/dreamerv3/README.md

   often happens when reusing an old logdir by accident.
 - If you are getting CUDA errors, scroll up because the cause is often just an error that happened earlier, such as out of memory or incompatible JAX and CUDA versions.
-- You can use the `small`, `medium`, `large` config blocks to reduce memory requirements.
-The default is `xlarge`.
-See the scaling graph above to see how this affects performance.
+Try `--batch_size 1` to rule out an out of memory error.
-- Many environments are included, some of which require installating additional packages.
-See the installation scripts in `scripts` and the `Dockerfile` for reference.
+- Many environments are included, some of which require installing additional packages.
+See the `Dockerfile` for reference.
-- When running on custom environments, make sure to specify the observation keys the agent should be using via `encoder.mlp_keys`, `encode.cnn_keys`, `decoder.mlp_keys` and `decoder.cnn_keys`.
+- When running on custom environments, make sure to specify the observation keys the agent should be using via `enc.simple.mlp_keys`, `enc.simple.cnn_keys`, `dec.simple.mlp_keys` and `dec.simple.cnn_keys`.
 - To log metrics from environments without showing them to the agent or storing them in the replay buffer, return them as observation keys with `log_` prefix and enable logging via the `run.log_keys_...` options.